pirate/wireguard-docs/README.md

 More complex topologies are definitely achievable, but these are the basic routing methods used in typical WireGuard setups:

 - **Direct node-to-node**
-  In the best case, the nodes are on the same LAN or are both publicly accessible, and traffic will route over encrypted UDP packets sent directly between the nodes.
+  In the best case, the nodes are on the same LAN or are both publicly accessible.
+Define directly accessible nodes with hardcoded `Endpoint` addresses and ports so that WireGuard can connect straight to the open port and route UDP packets without intermediate hops.
 - **Node behind local NAT to public node**
-  When 1 of the 2 parties is behind a remote NAT (e.g. when laptop behind a NAT connects to `public-server2`), the connection will be opened from NAT -> public client, then traffic will route directly between them in both directions as long as the connection is kept alive.
+  When 1 of the 2 parties is behind a remote NAT (e.g. when laptop behind a NAT connects to `public-server2`), define the publicly accessible node with a hardcoded `Endpoint` and the NAT-ed node without.
+The connection will be opened from NAT client -> public client, then traffic will route directly between them in both directions as long as the connection is kept alive by ougoing `PersistentKeepalive` pings from the NAT-ed client.
 - **Node behind local NAT to node behind remote NAT (via UDP NAT hole-punching)**
-  "Hole Punching" refers to triggering automatic NAT rules of a router in order to allow inbound traffic.
-When you send a UDP packet out, the router (usually) creates a temporary rule mapping your source address and port to the destination address and port, and vice versa.
-This is how most UDP applications function behind NATs (e.g. Bittorent, Skype, etc).
-UDP packets returning from the destination address and port (and no other) are passed through to the original source address and port (and no other).
-This rule will timeout after some minutes of inactivity, so the client behind the NAT must send regular outgoing packets to keep it open (see `PersistentKeepalive`).
-  Getting this to work when both end-points are behind NATs or firewalls would require that both end-points send packets to each-other at about the same time.
-This means that both sides need to know each-other's public IP addresses and port numbers and need to communicate this to each-other by some other means (in our case by defining them in `wg0.conf`).
-  WireGuard punches holes through NATs natively as a side effect of its UDP-based design, but it only works if a `ListenPort` is hardcoded for the peer behind the NAT.
-It does not search for a hole-punching port dynamically like WebRTC/N2N as it has no concept of a signaling server to communicate the port to the other side, it only works with a hardcoded port and `PersistentKeepalive` set to some non-null value.
-- **Node behind local NAT to node behind remote NAT (via relay)**
-  In the worst case when both parties are behind remote NATs, both will open a connection to `public-server1`, and traffic will forward through the intermediary bounce server as long as the connections are kept alive.

-Choosing the proper routing method is handled automatically by WireGuard as long as at least one server is acting as a public relay with `net.ipv4.ip_forward = 1` enabled, and clients have `AllowIPs = 10.0.0.1/24` set in the relay server `[peer]` (to take traffic for the whole subnet).
+ While sometimes possible, it's generally infeasible to do direct NAT-to-NAT connections on modern networks, because most NAT routers are quite strict about randomizing the srcport, making it impossible to coordinate an open port for both sides ahead of time.
+Instead, a signaling server (STUN) must be used that stands in the middle and communicates which random srcports are assigned to the other side.
+Both clients make an initial connection to the public signaling server, then it records the random srcports and sends them back so the clients, this is how WebRTC works in modern P2P web apps.
+Even with a signalling server and known srcports for both ends, sometimes direct connections are not possible because the NAT routers are strict about only accepting traffic from the original destination address (the signalling server), and will require a new random srcport to be opened to accept traffic from other IPs (e.g. the other client attempting to use the originally communicated srcport).
+This is espcially true for "carrier-grade NATs" like cellular networks and some enterprise networks, which are designed specifically to prevent this sort of hole-punching connection.
+See the full section below on [**NAT to NAT Connections**](#NAT-to-NAT-Connections) for more information.

-More specific (also usually more direct) routes provided by other peers will take precedence when available, otherwise traffic will fall back to the least specific route and use the `10.0.0.1/24` catchall to forward traffic to the bounce server, where it will in turn be routed by the relay server's system routing table back down the VPN to the specific peer that's accepting routes for that traffic.
+More specific (also usually more direct) routes provided by other peers will take precedence when available, otherwise traffic will fall back to the least specific route and use the `10.0.0.1/24` catchall to forward traffic to the bounce server, where it will in turn be routed by the relay server's system routing table (`net.ipv4.ip_forward = 1`) back down the VPN to the specific peer that's accepting routes for that traffic.
+Wireguard does not automatically find the fastest route or attempt to form direct connections between peers if not already defined, it just goes from the most specific route in `[Peers]` to least specific.

 You can figure out which routing method WireGuard is using for a given address by measuring the ping times to figure out the unique length of each hop, and by inspecting the output of:
 ```bash